don890/CIS133Fall2018/README.md

 }

-Each comment should describe the purpose of the following line
+Modify each comment to describe the purpose of the line which follows